F0lak/dm_open_ref/ref/proc/image.md

 Another
-common use of images is in making an overlay+
+common use of images is in making an overlay:
 ```
  overlays +=
 image(\'pants.dmi\',icon_state = \"red\")